-- In-school suspension

-- Out-of-school suspension

-- Disciplinary hearing, which may result in a recommendation to the Board for expulsion for the most serious (i.e., non-minor and/or violent) offenses.
+- In-school suspension - Out-of-school suspension - Per School District of Philadelphia policy, students in grades K-2 are suspended out-ofschool only if their actions result in bodily injury to a peer or staff member. - Disciplinary hearing, which may result in a recommendation to the Board for expulsion for the most serious (i.e., non-minor and/or violent) offenses.